Unifying Global and Near-Context Biasing in a Single Trie Pass: Results

 \section{Results}

-\textbf{SF-AC of n-gram LM} \quad To distinguish between out-of-domain and in-domain performance, we present results on DefinedAI and Earnings21 (Tab.~\ref{tab:shallow_fusion_main}) separately from CommonVoice (Tab.~\ref{tab:shallow_fusion} and Fig.~\ref{fig:cv-results}).
-For both setups, the results of fusion n-gram LM with AC trie lead to relative WER reduction w.r.t beam search alone: 3.8\% for DefinedAI, 10.4\% for Earnings21, 1.5\%, 1.3\%, 2\%, and 2.6\% for EN, DE, FR, and ES from CommonVoice respectively.
-Moreover, for the out-of-domain sets, it improves the performance compared to the fusion with Transformer-LM: i.e., from 10.2 to 10.0 for DefinedAI and from 14.9 to 12.9 for Earnings21.
-In addition to improved performance, training n-gram LM is fast and easy and can be done even with a small corpus (e.g., 50~hours in the case of DefinedAI), which will benefit low-resource scenarios.
+\textbf{The impact of word-level n-grams} \quad To distinguish between out-of-domain and in-domain performance, we present results on DefinedAI and Earnings21 (Tab.~\ref{tab:shallow_fusion_main}) separately from CommonVoice (Tab.~\ref{tab:sf_cg_commonvoice}) experiments.
+For both setups, the results of fusion n-gram LM into a context trie (i.e., WL-3gramLM) lead to relative WER reduction w.r.t.\ beam search alone: 3.8\% for DefinedAI, 10.4\% for Earnings21 (see Tab.~\ref{tab:shallow_fusion_main}), 1.5\%, 1.3\%, 2\%, and 2.6\% for EN, DE, FR, and ES from CommonVoice respectively (see Tab.~\ref{tab:sf_cg_commonvoice}).
+Moreover, for the out-of-domain sets, it improves the performance compared to the fusion with Transformer-LM (NNLM): i.e., from 10.2 to 10.0 for DefinedAI and from 14.9 to 12.9 for Earnings21.
+In addition to improved accuracy, training n-gram LMs is fast and easy and can be done even with a small corpus (e.g., 40~hours in the case of DefinedAI), making it suitable for low-resource scenarios.

-\textbf{SF-AC of n-gram LM+keywords} \quad The biggest improvement on NEs is always achieved with keyword biasing: 14.6\% for DefinedAI and 22\% for Earnings21 of relative improvement w.r.t. baseline (Tab.~\ref{tab:shallow_fusion_main}).
-Yet, the overall WER does not improve or even degrades, e.g., in the case of Earnings21.
-The overall WER is improved if keyword biasing is combined with n-gram LM: relative improvement w.r.t. keyword biasing alone is by 3.8\%, 21.6\%, 3.6\%, 3.9\%, 1\%, and 2.6\% for DefinedAI, Earnings21, and CommonVoice EN, DE, FR, and ES respectively.
-It is important to note that different datasets have different numbers of NEs and utterances that contain NEs (see Tab.~\ref{tab:test_sets}).
-This explains the lowest impact of fusion on the WER for FR and ES sets that have the least number of NEs.
+\textbf{Trade-off between NE-accuracy and WER} \quad The biggest improvement on NEs is always achieved with the KB setup: 14.6\% for DefinedAI and 6.7\% for Earnings21 of relative improvement w.r.t.\ BeamS baseline (Tab.~\ref{tab:shallow_fusion_main}).
+However, the overall WER does not improve or even degrades, e.g., to 16.7 WER in the case of Earnings21.
+The overall WER is improved when KB is combined with word-level n-gram LM (WL-3gramLM + KB): relative improvement w.r.t.
+KB alone is by 3.8\%, 21.6\%, 3.6\%, 3.9\%, 1\%, and 2.6\% for DefinedAI, Earnings21, and CommonVoice EN, DE, FR and ES, respectively.
+It is important to note that the datasets vary in the number of NEs and the proportion of utterances containing them (see Tab.~\ref{tab:test_sets}).
+This variation explains the smaller impact of fusion on WER for the FR and ES sets, which contain the fewest NEs.
+Nevertheless, even in these cases, our approach maintains WER performance without degradation.

-Fig.~\ref{fig:cv-results} illustrates the difference in the NE accuracy between different methods where the most notable is the comparison between \textit{keyword biasing} (`green': experiment (4)) VS \textit{keyword biasing+n-gram LM} (`red': experiment (5)).
-Along with the overall improvement in WER, combining n-gram LM with keyword biasing results in degradation in NE recognition compared to keyword biasing alone.
-When an n-gram LM is added, the statistics of n-gram change, making it more difficult to promote specific key entities.
-A similar tendency is observed for the DefinedAI and Earnings21 datasets.